 Skill Development: Learning a language encompasses a wide variety of skills.
 You will improve your memory and communication techniques.
 You will develop analytical skills and extend your knowledge of how to apply rules.
-You will also improve your abilities to complete various different types of listening, speaking, reading and writing tasks, including translation.
+You will also improve your abilities to complete various types of listening, speaking, reading and writing tasks, including translation and reading aloud.

-Assessment: All four skill areas will be assessed at the end of Year 11.
-Students will be entered at either Foundation or Higher Tier.
-Please be aware that they cannot mix tiers of entry across the skill areas.
-Foundation Tier exams (Higher Tier in italics)
+All four skill areas will be assessed at the end of year 11.
+Students will be entered at either Foundation or Higher tier but cannot mix tiers of entry across the skill areas.